This year, more than ever, families are asking:

 NATURE IS ALWAYS OPEN

-Please thank our guide sponsor:
+Please thank The guide sponsor:

 Even if you don’t own a boat (or have friends who do), there are still many ways to enjoy the Lakes of Lake Country.
 From fishing to kayaking to renting a boat/kayak/SUP and more – there are tons of ways to have fun on a lake this fall.
-Fall fishing anyone?

 A family favorite event is walking along Pewaukee Beach or around Fowler Lake.
 Just seeing the water is a great way to spend the day.
+And we boat and take lake walks well into October!

 - Fowler Lake Loop – Two mile trail around the lake and you’ll be sure to see lots of nature in Oconomowoc